Water Management and Soil Protection in Mining

 Leave it Looking Better Than How You Found it!

-How Midas Gold has conducted a decade of mineral exploration and scientific studies in the most environmentally friendly way possible while navigating an historically-mined site laden with legacy mining issues.
+How Perpetua Resources has conducted a decade of mineral exploration and scientific studies in the most environmentally friendly way possible while navigating an historically-mined site laden with legacy mining issues.

 Pre-Mine Analysis and Soil Reconstruction Protocols to Optimize Reclamation Success